Alfredo Gutiérrez Ortiz Mena: LGBTQ+ rights

+Migration

-Regarding migrants without a regular status, he has issued critical decisions ensuring their rights, including access to an official registry (CURP in Mexico) and the implementation of measures to protect children in migrant caravans as well as adolescent refugees and asylum seekers.
+On migration, he issued decisions on the rights of undocumented migrants, including access to an official registry (CURP) and protective measures for children in migrant caravans and adolescent refugees and asylum seekers.

+Criminal law

-In criminal law, he has been a steadfast defender of the presumption of innocence and has questioned the constitutionality of mandatory pre-trial detention.
-His rulings have advanced a rights-based approach in Mexican criminal law, underscoring the importance of respecting fundamental rights throughout the judicial process.
-Specifically, he has addressed issues such as the standard for adequate material and formal defence, the right to cross-examine witnesses, and the problematic nature of suggestive identification procedures.
-Additionally, he has reinforced the constitutional prohibition of torture, defining it not only as a means of extracting information but also as an act with a broader intimidatory effect.
+In criminal law, Gutiérrez Ortiz Mena defended the presumption of innocence and questioned the constitutionality of mandatory pre-trial detention.
+His rulings addressed the standard for adequate defence, the right to cross-examine witnesses, suggestive identification procedures, and the constitutional prohibition of torture—defining it as encompassing both interrogation and broader intimidation.

+Enforced disappearances

-He authored a landmark ruling affirming the obligation of all authorities to comply with urgent actions issued by the United Nations Committee on Enforced Disappearances (CED).
-This decision significantly strengthened the domestic application of international decisions, including non-judicial ones, and recognized the right to search for disappeared persons.
-The Committee praised this ruling for acknowledging the binding nature of its directives and for establishing "the urgent obligation to search for disappeared persons with all available institutional resources."
+A ruling authored by Gutiérrez Ortiz Mena affirmed the obligation of all authorities to comply with urgent actions issued by the United Nations Committee on Enforced Disappearances (CED), and recognised the right to search for disappeared persons.
+The Committee cited this ruling for acknowledging the binding nature of its directives and establishing "the urgent obligation to search for disappeared persons with all available institutional resources."

+Administrative law

-In administrative law matters, he has supported granting deference to specialized agencies in their interpretation of the law, limiting this deference only when human rights are at stake. in which case courts may demand more robust justifications.
-In these cases, courts are empowered to demand more rigorous justifications.
-A notable precedent revolves around the recognition of a Regulatory State principle, which establishes a differentiated control parameter for autonomous constitutional bodies.
-This principle protects these bodies from interference by the legislative and executive branches, ensuring their independence through a robust legal framework.
+In administrative law, Gutiérrez Ortiz Mena supported granting deference to specialised agencies in their interpretation of the law, limiting that deference when human rights are at stake.
+A related precedent recognised a Regulatory State principle establishing a differentiated standard of review for autonomous constitutional bodies, protecting them from interference by the legislative and executive branches.